IBM/expressive-sparse-state-space-model/README.md

 ### Theoretical and Experimental Expressivity Limits of Structured SSMs

-A central property of finite-state automata which upper-bounds diagonal SSMs expressivity is solvability.
+A central property of finite-state automata which upper bounds diagonal SSMs expressivity is solvability.
 Under certain (practically relevant) conditions, diagonal SSMs cannot emulate automata corresponding to non-solvable groups.
 This is indicated by ✖️.

 Methods based on products of Householder matrices can in theory emulate such automata, but might require significant depth and exponentially large linear layers.
 This is indicated by ✔️ $^{*}$.